gsravya/DIPCAnsell/demo.md

 * The source table is *CUSTOMERS_DB* in the source legacy data source system which is Oracle Database Cloud Service in this case.
 ![Usecase1_1](images/Usecase1_1.jpg)

-* The target table is *CUSTOMERS* table in Oracle Autonomous Data Warehouse CLoud service which is initially empty.
+* The target table is *CUSTOMERS* table in Oracle Autonomous Data Warehouse Cloud service which is initially empty.
 ![Usecase1_2](images/Usecase1_2.jpg)

 * We use Oracle Data Integrator (ODI) that comes part of the Oracle Data Integration Platform Cloud service.
 ODI Studio is an ETL tool used to load data between disparate data systems.
 The source metadata and the target metadata is brought into ODI Studio after configuring the physical and logical architecture of the source and target systems.
 A mapping is created from this metadata information which when run will load the data from source to target table.